Kanguros/issue_helper/repomix-output.md

-This file is a merged representation of the entire codebase, combined into a single document by Repomix.
+This file is a merged representation of a subset of the codebase, containing files not matching ignore patterns, combined into a single document by Repomix.
+The content has been processed where comments have been removed, empty lines have been removed, content has been compressed (code blocks are separated by ⋮---- delimiter).

 # File Summary